wax54/pizza-time/README.md

 - Gunicorn as a WSGI
 - Flask as a Web Framework
 - Postgresql as a DB
-- SqlAlchemy as an ORM
+- SQLAlchemy as an ORM

 #### To get this site up and running on a local linux server, you will need to have postgresql installed.
 Simply follow these steps